MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 In our rapidly changing and increasingly unstable world, the accelerating pace of digital transformation leads to a constant bombardment of information, making it easy to feel overwhelmed by the sheer volume and speed of these changes.
+Compounding this issue, platforms like YouTube are becoming increasingly addictive, drawing more and more of our attention and time.
 Therefore, it is crucial to develop more effective ways to manage and navigate this information overload.

 > One promising approach is to use Large Language Models (LLMs) to filter and organize a specific domain of internet knowledge in a predictable, easy-to-interpret, and goal-oriented manner, minimizing distractions.

-This article explores how Large Language Models (LLMs) can help manage informational overload, presents my thoughts on the subject, and offers a proof of concept (PoC) for automating the exploration of new knowledge domains.
+This article explores how Large Language Models (LLMs) can help manage informational overload, presents my thoughts about human brain limitation, and traps of our unstable reality and offers a proof of concept (PoC) for automating the exploration of new knowledge domains.

 ## The Bottleneck: Human Brain